ukparliament/weeknotes.data-search/3/index.md

 Dia, Robert and the rest of the search team held a workshop to help identify user interface development candidates for the next 3 months.
 The search backlog is now documented and the first sprint starts Monday.

-Dia also coordinated with the business systems team to plan how the new search service will go live.
+Dia also met with the business systems team to plan how the new search service will go live.